Y7X-bit/Y7X-bit/README.md

 🧒 **Lil cousin moment:**
 My lil cousin (like 5–6 years younger than me 😭) put me on to **Chilla's Art** and **Fears to Fathom** — yup, she’s got insane taste.
-And way back in his prime, my dad was out here introducing me to **Empire Earth** — the OG of OGs 💀
+And way back in his prime, my dad was out here introducing me to **Empire Earth** the OG of OGs 💀

-🎮 **Gamer with a dream** – currently vibing with NFS & Supercell titles, but longing to enter the world of AAA games.
+🎮 **Gamer with a dream** currently vibing with NFS & Supercell titles, but longing to enter the world of AAA games.
 Mac holding me back (thanks dad), but that won’t last forever.

 💭 **Shenzhen Dream:**
-One day, unlimited money in hand, I’m walking into Shenzhen like it’s my second home — buying parts, building rigs, living the tech life to the fullest.
+One day, unlimited money in hand, I’m walking into Shenzhen like it’s my second home buying parts, building rigs, living the tech life to the fullest.

 ---

 ### 🔥 THE ENERGY I BRING

-I don't wait for the future — I make it.
+I don't wait for the future I make it.
 I break rules, reverse engineer them, and rebuild better.
-I don’t copy trends — I customize them.
+I don’t copy trends I customize them.

 I'm not just "into tech" — I *am* tech.
 And trust me, the world hasn’t seen anything yet.

-_“Rooted in chaos.
+“Rooted in chaos.
 Boosted by bass.
 Fueled by passion.
 Built by fire.”_
 **Powered by Y7X 💗**

 ---